stacksgov/resources/interviews/interview-007.md

+# Stakeholder Interview 7

 *   What’s your role in the project/community/ecosystem?
     *   I work for PBC, evangelism + meetups
     *   I still think of myself as a community member, I try to be super transparent about all of our initiatives - this is one piece of feedback we got last year, that things are closed and the community don’t know what’s going on
     *   Being transparent is important to the community but it’s difficult to do because our timeframe is so aggressive
 *   How did you first get involved?
     *   Was familiar with the space since 2017, in 2018 I joined.
 Background in IT, was working on infrastructure, RedHat.
 Really boring, nothing revolutionary, nothing to brag about.
     *   I saw a YouTube video of Muneeb and Ryan, then went down the rabbit hole